-Institutional finance to Entrepreneurs: IFCI,IDBI,ICICI,TIIC,SIDCS,LIC and GIC,UTI,SIPCOT-
+Institutional finance to Entrepreneurs: IFCI,IDBI,ICICI,TIIC,SIDCS,LIC and GIC,UTI,SIPCOT-SIDBI commercial bank venture capital.

-SIDBI commercial bank venture capital.
+Industrial Finance Corporation of India: Functions, Management and Activities of the IFCI

-Industrial Finance Corporation of India: Functions, Management and Activities of the a special Act.
+Government of India set up the Industrial Finance Corporation of India (IFCI) in July 1948 under a special Act.
 This is the first financial institution set up in India with the main object of making medium and long term credit to industrial needs.